mostr/scalaval/README.md

 How-to
 ---
 1. Define rules (in Scala code, no insane rules lang etc).
-	- Each rule gets freely-defined "label" (usually name of field it validates)
+	- Each rule can get freely-defined "label" (usually name of field it validates) if you want to link given rule with corresponding field
  	- Returns pair: `(condition, errorMessage)`
   	- When `condition` is not met validation rule is considered as failed and `errorMessage` is collected
 2. Call `validate` and collect errors or provide optional block of code to execute when validation passes